MaxSvargal/node-vk-music-sync/README.md

   vksync
   ```

-  or start with custom user from config in 'users' folder
+  or start with custom user from config in module 'profiles' folder
   ```sh
   vksync <config_name>
   ```